A Guide To Wheelchair Injury Claims – How To Claim Compensation

 Talk To Us About No Win No Fee Wheelchair Injury Claims

-Accident Claims could be able to help if you’re thinking about hiring legal representation.
-If our advisers feel your claim is valid, they may put you in touch with our solicitors, who could offer you a kind of No Win No Fee agreement known as a Conditional Fee Agreement (CFA).
+Accident Claims could help if you’re thinking about hiring legal representation.
+If our advisers feel your claim is valid, they may put you in touch with our solicitors, who could offer you a kind of No Win No Fee contract known as a Conditional Fee Agreement (CFA).

-When using this agreement, you don’t have to pay for the services of a solicitor if your claim fails.
-Neither do you pay to start the claim or during the claim.
+When using this agreement, you don’t have to pay any solicitor fees for the services of your legal representative if the claim fails.
+Neither do you pay these fees to start the claim, nor during the process of pursuing compensation itself.

 Instead, you only pay at the end of the process if your claim is successful.
-You would pay a small percentage of your compensation amount.
+You would pay a small percentage of your compensation, referred to as a success fee, for your solicitor’s work.
 This percentage is capped and cannot exceed a legal limit.

 Find out more about wheelchair injury claims today.
-Our advisers call be contacted using the following details:
+Our advisers can be contacted using the following details:

 Related Wheelchair And Mobility Injury Claims